srobo/website/_posts/2019-01-28-sr2019-competition-date-announced.md

 These two days mark the ultimate stage of SR2019, showcasing the months of preparation.
 Our teams will work hard to push their robots to the limit and quickly make repairs between league matches.
 We will finish the weekend with the finals where the best bots will be named victorious.

-Teams will be notified of how they can acquire tickets in the coming days.
-As usual, this will require attendees to fill out a media consent form.
+As usual, we will require attendees to fill out a media consent form.

 For more information, please see the competition [event page][competition-event].